openbudgets/integration/README.md

 - OpenCPU URL
   - `openCpuEndpoint: 'your_domain_name/ocpu'`

+You also have to modify the Dockerfile [`docker-config/indigo/Dockerfile`](https://github.com/openbudgets/integration/blob/master/docker-config/indigo/Dockerfile) by removing the hashtag(#) in line 55 `#COPY ./layout.ts /app/src/app/components/layout.ts` to use the link in your own server.

 ##### OS-Packager
 You need to adapt the OBEU specific files in folder [`os-packager/obeu_specific`](https://github.com/openbudgets/integration/tree/master/docker-config/os-packager/obeu_specific).
 You need to replace the link to static files, like `https://apps.openbudgets.eu/svg/packager_black.svg` to `your_domain_name/packager_black.svg` in the following files:

 - default.json
 - footer.html

+In order to upload dataset properly, you need to register in os-spending.
+Please contact us for the registration!

 ##### OS-Viewer
 You need to change the following settings: